The World's Finest Assassin Gets Reincarnated in Another World as an Aristocrat: Anime

 An anime television series adaptation by Silver Link and Studio Palette was announced on February 15, 2021.
 Masafumi Tamura directed the series, with Katsuhiko Takayama writing and overseeing the scripts, Eri Nagata designing the characters, and Kenichi Kuroda composing the music.
 The series was originally scheduled to premiere in July 2021, but was delayed to October 2021 due to "various circumstances".
-It aired from October 6 to December 22, 2021 on AT-X and other channels.
-The opening theme is "Dark seeks light" performed by Yui Ninomiya, while the ending theme is "A Promise" performed by Aira Yūki.
+It aired from October 6 to December 22, 2021, on AT-X and other channels.
+The opening theme is "Dark Seeks Light" performed by Yui Ninomiya, while the ending theme is "A Promise" performed by Aira Yūki.
 Crunchyroll streamed the series worldwide outside of Asia.
 On October 28, 2021, Crunchyroll announced the series would receive an English dub, which premiered on November 24, 2021.
 Muse Communication licensed the series in South and Southeast Asia.

 A second season was announced during Kadokawa's "Sneaker Bunko 35th Anniversary Festa!" livestream on September 24, 2023.
+The cast and staff from the first season are reprising their roles, with Silver Link solely producing.
+It is set to premiere in January 2027.